sarken/docs/front_end_coding/patterns-actions.markdown

 </li>
 </ol>

-### Action landmark headings
+### Actions and landmark headings

-Sometimes actions block are announced by a landmark heading.
-This is a case by case decision and must not be done reflexively, only where it is properly useful, like where there are lots of different kinds of actions blocks grouped, or where a user is probably going to load a page and go directly to a specific action.
+Sometimes actions blocks are announced by a landmark heading.
+This is a case-by-case decision and must not be done reflexively, only where it is properly useful, like where there are lots of different kinds of actions blocks grouped, or where a user is probably going to load a page and go directly to a specific action.
 So, in layout, you can't rely on an actions block being directly preceded by a heading.

 ### ARIA roles and states